NBA Trade Rumors: Damian Lillard Doesn't Seem Too Optimistic About Melo Wanting To Join Forces

 “I’m not giving up on anything.
 I just think I’ve done what I can do.”

-(Featured Image by Ezra Shaw/Getty Images)
+[Featured Image by Ezra Shaw/Getty Images]